 Currently, 23rd Avenue is a privately maintained roadway serving 4 existing residences.
-This proposal will create a driveway about 60-feet in length to provide access to a vacant parcel to the south.
+This proposal will create a driveway about 60-feet in length to provide access to the parcel to he developed (to the north) and the vacant parcel (to the south).
 Although the end of 23rd Avenue is identified in the General Plan as a neighborhood public access point, the access is referred to in Policy 7.6.2, which discusses trail easements.
 A trail easement across the subject property would not lead to, or add a section to any trail area.
 Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access, especially where a bluff prevents easy access to the sand.